 2. The dark side

-Painting your kitchen cabinetry a similar colour to your walls works to unify the space, and a dark, rich hue offers a sumptuous, dramatic effect.
+Painting your kitchen cabinetry a similar colour to your walls works to unify the space, and a dark, rich blue offers a sumptuous, dramatic effect.

 3. Aim high

 The Victorians were onto something with their penchant for tall cupboards...
 If you've got the space, go high.
-This Shaker-style kitchen is given a modern makeover with a cool, charcoal palette, and the long cupboards offer plenty of storage space.
+This Shaker-style kitchen with sleek worktops is given a modern makeover with a cool, charcoal palette, and the long cupboards offer plenty of storage space.

 4. Metallic muse

 Add gold or brass handles or trims to your cabinetry for an elevated, luxurious finish.
-Metallics works particularly well on dark colours.
+Metallics works particularly well as splash backs, and on dark colours.